-5.2 Mean opacities
+5.2 Rosseland mean opacity

 The calculation of opacities is a considerable undertaking, even for time-independent situations.2 The analyst has to consider an arbitrarily large number of transitions, for an arbitrarily large range of physical conditions.
 The work is conceptually straightforward (for an atomic or molecular physicist), but represents a substantial computational challenge, requiring vast quantities of atomic and molecular data.
-The challenge has been largely addressed for stellar interiors (where a number of simplifications are possible), particularly through the OPAL and OPACITY PROJECT (OP) consortia; and while sophisticated numerical methods have allowed good progress for atomic and ionic transitions, the calculation of the accurate data required for molecular opacities is an ongoing industry.
+The challenge has been largely addressed for stellar interiors (where a number of simplifications are possible), particularly through the OPAL and OPACITY PROJECT (OP) consortia; and while sophisticated numerical methods have allowed good progress in the context of stellar atmospheres, the calculation of accurate data required for molecular opacities is an ongoing industry.

-To compute a detailed emergent spectrum, a full, frequency-dependent description of all important opacities is required.
-However, for some applications (particularly when computing the overall radiative energy transport - for example, in interior structures), we just want to know how much radiative energy gets through in total, without being too bothered about the detailed frequency dependence.
-In these cases we still need to start with some knowledge of the frequency dependences of both the opacities and the radiation field, since most energy is transported at those frequences where the flux is high and the opacity is low.
-However, for practical purposes we can construct a variety of frequency-independent mean opacities, choosing suitable frequency-dependent weighting factors related to the radiation field.
-Precomputing these mean opacities, and tabulating them as functions of temperature and density, is a one-time exercise that allows for considerable efficiencies in calculation of stellar-interior structures, for example.
+To compute a detailed emergent spectrum, a full description of all important opacities is required.
+However, for some applications (notably when computing interior structures), we just want to know how much radiative energy gets through in total, without being bothered about the detailed frequency dependence.
+In this case we still need to start with some knowledge of the frequency dependences of both the opacities and the radiation field - energy is transported at those frequences where the flux is high and the opacity is low.